Schedule an examFind Eye Doctor

-Ordinary swelling around the eyes means you have an excessive accumulation of fluids, called edema, in surrounding skin tissue.
-Because the skin around the eyes is the thinnest skin in the body, swelling and discoloration can be quite prominent.
+Swelling around the eyes is caused by an excessive accumulation of fluids (edema) in the surrounding skin tissue.
+Because the skin around the eyes is very thin, swelling and discoloration can be quite prominent.

 But why does fluid accumulate to form puffy eyes in the first place?